noahehall/theBookOfNoah/0current/proxy/haproxy.md

   - maxconn: use the previous maxconn setting
   - deny-status: set the status when denying a request

-# main features

-- dynamic configuration
-  - runtime API: a unix socket to dynamically configure a running haproxy server,
-    - enable/disable servers, health checks, load balancing, etc
-- http routing: route incoming requests to services based on ANY data in the request head//body; e.g. url path, query string, headers, etc
-- load balancing: when services are replicated (to improve performance & resilience); the api gateway routes requests between them based on some balancing strategy
-  - roundrobin: for quick and short requests
-  - leastconn: for long lives connections, e.g. websockets
-  - uri: route to services optimized to handle speicfic types of requests
-  - first: the first server with available connection slots receives the connection
-    - once a server reaches its _maxconn_ value, the next is used
-  - source: the source IP address is hashed & divided by total weight of the running servers to designate which server will receive teh request
-    - the same IP address will always reach the same server while the servers stay the same
-- rate limiting: limit # of requests clients can make within a period of time
-  - haproxy can track clients by IP, cookies, api tokens, headers, etc
-  - daily limit: useful when creating tiered services, e.g. free > base > premium limits
-  - rate of requests: useful to prevent abuse/runaway processes
-- monitoring: tells you HOW WELL something (doesnt) work
-  - i.e. you monitor an observable system
-- observability: helps you DETECT what is/not WORKING and WHY
-  - a measure of how well internal states of a system can be inferred from knowledge of its external outputs; i.e. WTF IS GOING ON!!! (lol @willytarreau)
-  - features
-    - statistics dashboard: html stats page, view tabular data containing metrics for each frontend, backend & bind directive
-      - hit the runtime api and get the same data as json
-    - logs: hella shit related to each API call
-- connection queuing
-- authentication
-- device detection
-- security

-## enterprise modules

-- lb-update: read map files and refresh ACLs without reloading

-## management

-### default file locations

-- /etc/haproxy/\**/*someconfig.cfg

-### security

-- is designed to run with very limited privs
-- always isolate the haproxy process in a chroot jail and drop its privs to a no-root user without any perms inside the jail
-  - START AS ROOT and RUN AS ROOT are TWO SEP THINGS BTCH
-    - changing from the root UID prior to starting haproxy reduces the effective ecurity restrictions
-    - you NEED to START AS ROOT to set the correct restrictions
-      - adjust file descriptor limits
-      - bind to privileged port numbers
-      - bind to a specific network interface
-      - transparently listen to a foreign address
-      - isolate itself inside a chroot jail
-      - drop to another non-priviledged uid
-    - you NEED to RUN AS ROOT to (rarely required)
-      - bind to an interface for outgoing connections
-      - bind to privileged source ports for outgoing connections
-      - transparently bind to a foreign address for outgoing connections

 ### log management

 - set the log server ip:port in the globals section